 - 1. The approved written request for the administration or self-administration of medication; - 2.
 A record of each instance of the administration of the medication by the school nurse or a registered nurse; - 3.
 A record of reports by teachers, coaches, and other individuals in charge of school activities who report student self-administration of medication; - 4.
 Any side effects that resulted from the administration of medication; and - 5.
-Whether the supply of medication provided in cases where the medication is to be administered by the school nurse or a registered nurse was exhausted or the parent removed the medication or, if the parent failed to remove the medication, the medication was destroyed and the date on which that occurred.
+Whether the supply of medication provided in cases where the medication is to be administered by the school nurse or a registered nurse was exhausted or the parent(s) or legal guardian(s) removed the medication or, if the parent(s) or legal guardian(s) failed to remove the medication, the medication was destroyed and the date on which that occurred.